starcoinorg/starcoin-faucet-api/README.md

 python setup.py install
 ```

-twint
-use the local code, pip source would't work
+twint with the local code, source of pip doesn't work

 ## 2. Config